Kapil Dev took his first Test wicket on the last day of his debut match © Getty Images

 One must remember that this was the same Sadiq that later told in an interview to The Deccan Herald: “In those days, there were no helmets at all.
 And because there were no helmets, we never bothered about it, and never got injured.
 We watched the ball harder.”

 Take a moment out to let this sink in.
-Sunil Gavaskar had opened the bowling for India on more occasions than one; Abid Ali and Eknath Solkar, both competent batsmen, sometimes took the shine off the ball; and Mohinder Amarnath was Kapil’s bowling partner in the current Test.
+Sunil Gavaskar had opened the bowling for India on more occasions than one; Abid Ali and Eknath Solkar, both competent batsmen, sometimes took the shine off the ball; and Mohinder Amarnath was Kapil’s bowling partner in the Test in question.

 Helmets were supposed to worn by Indians: it was one of their captains that was felled by Charlie Griffith; they were blown away by Wes Hall and Roy Gilchrist in the late 1950s, and by Michael Holding and gang a couple of years back at Sabina Park.
 They were routed by Fred Trueman, by the Australians, by fast bowlers of nearly every Test country.